chronchi/MapperMDS.jl/README.md

 The linkage criteria can be given as a parameter to the function ```mapper``` via ```linkage = :criteria```, where criteria is one of the options [here](http://juliastats.github.io/Clustering.jl/stable/hclust.html#Hierarchical-Clustering-1).

+You can choose the method to evaluate the quality of the clustering.
+The silhouette method is the default.
+You can choose no method passing as argument ```clustselection = noselection```.
+You can then specify the number of clusters to the hierarchical clustering with ```n_clusters = k```.
+The default value is 2.

 Example
 ---